Generic selectors

 Ultimately, the Holy Spirit is the means by which the Teacher—God the Father—confers spiritual understanding to the student.
 It in no way implies it is a living being.

-The Verb—Bearing Witness
+The Verb Bearing Witness

-Regardless, true Bible translations do not include verse 7 of the KJV.
-Eliminating it clarifies the whole topic discussed by John—that the Holy Spirit, the water, and the blood “bear witness” that Jesus Christ is the Son of God who was sacrificed for the sins of the world.[13]
+Accurate Bible translations do not include the phrase in verse 7 “… in heaven: the Father, the Word, and the Holy Spirit; and these three are one”.
+Eliminating it clarifies the whole topic discussed by John—that the Holy Spirit, the water, and the blood “bear witness” that Jesus Christ is the Son of God who was sacrificed for the sins of the world.[12]

 Obviously, water and blood are not living beings so how do they “bear witness?”
-In the manner that they are the evidence of Jesus Christ’s sacrifice.
+In the manner that they are evidence of Jesus Christ’s sacrifice.
 The blood and water that came out of His body are proofs that substantiated His death.

 But what about the Holy Spirit?
-God was also a witness of His Son’s sacrifice and the Holy Spirit bears “witness” to us of Jesus Christ’s death by revealing what God Himself witnessed, thereby convicting us of the truth of the matter.
+God was also a witness of His Son’s sacrifice and the Holy Spirit “bears witness” to us of Jesus Christ’s death by revealing what God Himself witnessed, thereby convicting us of the truth of the matter.
 Notice:

-JOHN 5:37 And the Father Himself, Who sent Me, has borne witness of Me [Jesus Christ]….
+JOHN 5:37 “And the Father Himself, who sent Me, has testified of Me [Jesus Christ].
+You have neither heard His voice at any time, nor seen His form.

 All of this established—by the testimony of God through the Holy Spirit and the evidence of the blood and water at the death of Jesus Christ—the proof of salvation from sin unto eternal life is through that perfect sacrifice.
+However, the Holy Spirit also bears witness of other matters:

 The Greek word for witness is the same as used in 1 John 5:7-8, except that it is compounded in the Greek with a prefix that means a joint witness; that is, it is witnessing to us because it is joined with our own human spirit of life.
 Here, the Holy Spirit is evidence both to us and the world that we are God’s children.
 How is that evidence?
 Because it only comes from God the Father[14]—all those in whom the Holy Spirit dwells are begotten by Him alone.

-The Verb—Makes Intercession
+The Verb Makes Intercession

 Along with the verbs speaking, teaching, and bearing witness that are metaphors for God involvement with His physical children is another that needs to be addressed—making intercession.